We're Halfway There: 2021 DC Cherry Blossoms Reach Next Blooming Phase

-It's happening for us, D.C.
-The cherry trees around the Tidal Basin have entered phase 3 of their blooming cycle, the National Park Service (NPS) announced Monday.
+Get (even more) excited!
+The cherry blossom trees around the Tidal Basin have entered phase four of their blooming cycle, the National Park Service (NPS) announced Thursday.

+The news comes just three days after the blossoms reached their previous phase, which means everything is moving right along.

-This phase, extension of florets, is the latest step in the Yoshino cherry trees' six blooming phases.
+This new phase, called peduncle elongation, is the latest in the Yoshino cherry trees' six blooming phases.
+The name tends to spark some strong reactions, including on the NPS team.

-"Halfway there!
-The cherry blossoms have reached florets extended, the 3rd of 6 stages on the path to peak bloom.
-Next, we'll see some white color emerge on the Yoshinos," the NPS said Monday morning on Twitter.

-Storm Team4 Meteorologist Amelia Draper is predicting the cherry blossoms' much-anticipated peak bloom to happen between April 4 and April 9.
+Storm Team4 Meteorologist Amelia Draper has predicted the cherry blossoms' much-anticipated peak bloom to happen between April 4 and April 9.

-With temperatures running cooler than normal, the blossoms are taking a little longer this year to reach peak bloom.
+With temperatures running cooler than normal, the blossoms have been taking a little longer this year to reach peak bloom.

-Typically, peak bloom happens in late March to early April.
-At this time in 2020, the cherry blossoms had already reached it by now.
-We know — it's been a long year.

 Cherry Tree Varieties, by Bloom